How Does the Practicum Work?

 - Communication with the school's contact person to begin the field experience placement process generally takes place the summer prior to the anticipated beginning of the experience up until the first month of school.
 This time frame is essential in allowing the contact person ample time to communicate with teachers about the request.

-- All Urban EPI Participants are required to complete a background check.
-The fingerprinting appointment will be set by you and the Urban EPI office.
+- All EPI Participants are required to complete a background check.
+The fingerprinting appointment will be set by you and the EPI office.
 No practicum experience can begin without a background clearance.
 The fee for the background check is included in your tuition.

 Requirements for Practicum hours for RTCs: